Completing the Degree

-- Submit electronic copy of thesis to ProQuest and have faculty approval page turned in to the Office of Graduate Studies two weeks prior to the end of the quarter.
-The student should contact the Office of Graduate Studies for the schedule of deadlines and obtain specific instructions for the preparation of the thesis format.
+- Submit electronic copy of thesis to ProQuest and have faculty approval page turned in to the Office of Graduate Education two weeks prior to the end of the quarter.
+The student should contact the Office of Graduate Education for the schedule of deadlines and obtain specific instructions for the preparation of the thesis format.

 - If revisions are such that the thesis in its final form cannot be filed at least two weeks before the end of the quarter, the awarding of degrees will be postponed.